Features & Resources

 When delving into the processes surrounding incidents and reporting, one of the most notable statistics we found was in the student responses, when it came to their comfort in reporting.

 Students were asked: Would you feel comfortable bringing up an incident to a school district employee.
-This question resulted in a nearly even split with 44% of students saying yes, they would feel comfortable brining up an incident to a school district employee, and 56% saying no. In a follow up to this question, another shows us that only one-quarter of students report ever having brought up an incident to a school district employee.
+This question resulted in a nearly even split with 44% of students saying yes, they would feel comfortable bringing up an incident to a school district employee, and 56% saying no. In a follow up to this question, another shows us that only one-quarter of students report ever having brought up an incident to a school district employee.

 This will be an important area for us to do work on, using additional data collected in this section to support a better understanding of students’ experiences with reporting an incident of violence or discrimination.